 Even if your eCommerce business is doing well, users always compare services around similar providers and may go to competitors that cater to customer experience.
 They are willing to pay more for better quality, uniqueness, and comfort.

 Have a look at how using the latest eCommerce trends can increase user satisfaction and your company sales today.
-Below you’ll find lots of top eCommerce trends 2020 for your website.
+Below, you’ll find lots of top eCommerce trends in 2021 for your website.

 2. Virtual and Augmented Reality

 VR goggles are used not only for games.
-Today VR is one of the most important trends in eCommerce 2020.
+Today VR is one of the most important trends in eCommerce.

-The return rate is reduced when the items are tried virtually before purchase.
+- The reduction of the return rate when the items are tried virtually before purchase.